Lechra/church-daycare-financial-impact/README.md

 - Built a three-year projected revenue model (2026–2028)
 - Compared donation-only income versus a diversified model including daycare revenue
 - Visualized yearly and monthly income trends to support executive decision-making

+### Executive Engagement Context
+This analysis was developed as a decision-support tool and is scheduled to be presented in person to church leadership and the executive board to facilitate live discussion, questions, and strategic decision-making.

 ## Key Insights
 - Income based solely on tithes and offerings showed volatility and limited growth